UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 upsampled_cancer["Class"].value_counts()
 ```

-Now suppose we train our $K$-nearest neighbor classifier with $K=7$ on this *balanced* data.
+Now suppose we train our K-nearest neighbors classifier with $K=7$ on this *balanced* data.
 {numref}`fig:05-upsample-plot` shows what happens now when we set the background color
-of each area of our scatter plot to the decision the $K$-nearest neighbor
+of each area of our scatter plot to the decision the K-nearest neighbors
 classifier would make.
 We can see that the decision is more reasonable; when the points are close
 to those labeled malignant, the classifier predicts a malignant tumor, and vice versa when they are
 closer to the benign tumor observations.